ash/raku-course/essentials/numbers/integers/quiz2/index.md

 1 | ❷
 0 | ❸❹❺
 1 | ㊷ | A single Unicode character named `CIRCLED NUMBER FOURTY TWO`.
-0 | ⓸⓶ | But this is not two numbers already.
+0 | ⓸⓶ | But the two numbers are not a number.
 1 | ㊄ | Circled Chinese 5 and it is a number `CIRCLED IDEOGRAPH FIVE`.
 0 | 五 | While this means 5, the character is neither a digit nor a number.
 0 | 一二三四五